Contraceptive Gel

 Benefits

-- It is hormone-free.
+• It is hormone free.
 The contraceptive gel is a birth control gel that works by maintaining vaginal pH.
-It may be suitable for those who are concerned about the side effects of hormonal methods such as weight gain, mood swings, and blood clots.
+It may be suitable if you worry about the side effects of hormonal methods (e.g., weight gain, mood swings, and blood clots).

-- It can be put in up to one hour in advance – doesn’t need to interrupt the heat of the moment.
+• It can be put in up to one hour in advance.
+It doesn’t need to interrupt the heat of the moment.

-- Unlike spermicide, the contraceptive gel Phexxi doesn’t have nonoxynol-9 in it.
-So it doesn’t increase your risk of sexually transmitted infections (STIs) like spermicide can.
+• Unlike spermicide, the contraceptive gel Phexxi doesn’t have nonoxynol-9 in it.
+It doesn’t increase your risk of sexually transmitted infections (STIs) like spermicide can.

 Side Effects and Limitations